jso111/Linear-mixed-effect-modeling/README.md

 # Linear-mixed-effect-modeling
 Raw data and R code for performing linear mixed-effect modeling of vibratory tuning curve data

 The file "linear mixed-effects example.R" can be run in RStudio.
 It loads in "testData.csv" and analyses it using the technique in the paper.
-You can use it in the same way, just format your data in a similar fashion and save as a CSV file.
-This is what most people would probably want to do.
+It saves a file (Figure.pdf) showing the fits.
 All the coefficients and p-values are printed out in RStudio, and then at the end, just the p-values for the Cohort comparisons for the magnitude and the phase data are given.

+You can use this program for your own data in the same way, just format your data in a similar fashion and save as a CSV file.

 Column variables in the CSV file: id - indentification code of the animal (text);